 Water Services (within the urban area) are available to all schools, clinics, factories, businesses etc. It is however the responsibility of an owner/school/businesses to apply to be connected to the applicable service.

 A connection fee and service consumer deposit are payable before the service can be rendered.
 There are no backlogs within the urban area.
-The Water Services Development Plan (WSDP) is attached hereto as Annexure Ε.
+The Water Services Development Plan (WSDP) is attached hereto as Annexure E.

 COMPONENTS OF THE PDO RATING

 Aged Infrastructure 8

 New Bulk Infrastructure ©

-75

-COMPONENTS OF THE PDO RATING

-New Network Reticulation e
+New Network Reticulation

-New Water Resources e
+New Water Resources

-Water Loss Management \odot
+Water Loss Management ©

-Basic Services (water) to Informal Settlements e
+Basic Services (water) to Informal Settlements

-Development Enabling Infrastructure e
+Development Enabling Infrastructure

-Potable Water Treatment Works Capacity \odot
+Potable Water Treatment Works Capacity ©

-Master Planning (including reticulation systems and future bulk infrastructure) \odot
+Master Planning (including reticulation systems and future bulk infrastructure) ©

 Water Infrastructure Maintenance

 Network Pipelines 8

-Bulk Water Pipelines e
+Bulk Water Pipelines

 Reservoirs 8

-Pump Stations \odot
+Pump Stations ©

-Dams \odot
+Dams ©

-Water Treatment Works \odot
+Water Treatment Works ©

-Water Connections e
+Water Connections